 Today’s article is compliments of Dr. Keira L. Barr, MD, of Resilient Health Institute, and author of the #1 international bestselling book, The Skin Whisperer: A Dermatologist Reveals How to Look Younger, Radiate Beauty and Create the Life You Crave.
-For better or for worse, in our modern society there is a tremendous emphasis on aging and beauty.
-So it begs the question how many times have you heard the cliché, “Aged like a fine wine?”
+For better or for worse, in our modern society, there is a tremendous emphasis on aging and beauty.
+So it begs the question of how many times have you heard the cliché, “Aged like a fine wine?”
 Plenty, right?
 But what does that really mean?
 And how is your skin like a fine wine?
 Is your skin a raisin or a grape?

 The Analogy Begins – How Wine is Made

-What makes a wine so fine (aside from my rhyming ability)?
+What makes a bottle of wine so fine (aside from my rhyming ability)?
 As with many things, success is achieved through the collaboration of multiple factors to produce a better end product.
 The same principle applies to winemaking.
 The creation of a fine wine rests upon factors including the varietal of grapes used, the light, temperature and soil conditions affecting the grapes and vines respectively, the length of the fermentation process and yes, you guessed it …the skin (this is written by a dermatologist after all).
-Wine grapes, compared to table grapes, have a thicker skin; a desirable quality as the skin imparts the aroma to wine.
+Wine grapes, compared to table grapes, have thicker skin; a desirable quality as the skin imparts the aroma to wine.
 Grape skin also contains tannins which produce the color of the wine.
 These tannins found in the skin help to preserve the wine for a longer period.
-Recently, it has been found that the skin of black grapes (used to make red wine, a personal favorite) contain the potent antioxidant called resveratrol.
+Recently, it has been found that the skin of black grapes (used to make red wine, a personal favorite) contains the potent antioxidant called resveratrol.
 It’s what provides cardio and chemo-protective health benefits of red wine and the reason why resveratrol has become a more common ingredient in skin care products.

 For those of you who love wine, these tidbits are good fodder to raise your glass, yes?
 Salut!
-But the point of all this information is not really about wine of course.
+But the point of all this information is not really about the wine of course.
 It’s about skin.
 Your skin.
-Like the creation of a fine wine, the health of your skin is a significant contributing factor to the end product of your overall well-being.
+Like the creation of fine wine, the health of your skin is a significant contributing factor to the end product of your overall well-being.

 Your Skin 101